 There are several stories to the origins of kare-kare.
 The first one is that it came from Pampanga.
 Kare-kare is a well-known dish in Pampanga, which is often hailed as the culinary capital of the Philippines.
 Another has it coming from the regal dishes of the Moro (muslims) who settled in Manila pre Spanish colonization.
 Another is from Sepoy conscripts from Southern India that settled in Philippines during the British occupation of Manila 1762-1764.
 Longing for their home cooking, they improvised and used available ingredients.
 They called it kari-kaari, curry, and now, kare-kare.

-Some enjoy this this with extra shrimp paste on the side.
+Some enjoy this with extra shrimp paste on the side.
 With their spoon they take a spoon full of stew and rice, then a tiny bit of the shrimp paste to give it a bit of umami.
-To be honest it is a bit to much umami for my taste.
+To be honest it is a bit too much umami for my taste.

 Dinner for 4:

 Water to cover the meat in your pot

 2,5 dl peanuts, ground